nateReiners/ReactNativeReduxChallenge/README.md

 # REDDIT VIEWER

-Reddit Viewer is a cross-platform React Native App for Android and iOS that fetches posts from the front page of reddit and displays information about each post.
+Reddit Viewer is a cross-platform React Native App for Android and iOS that fetches posts from the front page of Reddit and displays information about each post.
 Tabs allow the user to fetch posts from hot, new, rising, controversial and top.
-Clicking a post takes the user to a 'Post Details' page which shows the same basic information, plus time since posting.
+Clicking a post takes the user to a 'Post Details' page which shows the same basic information.

 ![IndexScene](./RedditViewer/app/images/postIndex.png) ![DetailScene](./RedditViewer/app/images/postDetails.png)